 Root Canal Treatment in Cincinnati OH

-A deep cavity can give bacteria access to the inner nerve bundle.
-In some cases, a significant infection, called an abscess, may develop in your jaw without any symptoms at all.
-If Dr. Manju R. Kejriwal determines that the nerve won’t recover or if an infection is present, then root canal therapy may be suggested.
+Bacteria can gain access to the inner nerve bundle through a deep cavity.
+A serious infection, known as an abscess, can develop in your jaw without causing any symptoms.
+Root canal therapy may be recommended if Dr. Manju R. Kejriwal thinks that the nerve will not recover or if an infection is present.

 Modern anesthetics give effective numbing to allow for the careful excision of the irritated nerve within the tooth.
 The nerve canal is disinfected and carefully shaped, and the interior area is sealed with a sealer.
 The tooth can be restored to its original function with a filling or crown.

 Is It Safe To Go For Root Canal Treatment?

 Despite years of study proving the contrary, articles on the internet continue to proliferate stating that root canals are harmful to one’s health.
 Many of these statements are based on outdated hypotheses that have no scientific backing.
 One popular Facebook article that raises a false panic depends shakily on a 100-year-old study that was long forgotten.

 The American Association of Endodontists makes sure to stay up-to-date on all studies and ensure that this important service is absolutely safe.
 Root canal therapy is now more successful than ever because of new techniques and materials.